clevertree/relay/apps/server/README.md

 Relay Server (Rust)

-Implements the Relay API over a bare Git repository.
+Implements the Relay API over a bare Git repository with optional static directory and IPFS fallback for UI assets.

 Repository policy